SameerRaj15/SameerRaj15/README.md

 👋 Hello there!
-I'm [Sameer Raj], a passionate and driven data science enthusiast with an insatiable curiosity for all things mathematical and coding-related.
+I'm Sameer Raj, a passionate and driven data science enthusiast with an insatiable curiosity for all things mathematical and coding-related.

 🌟 Skills: